North Korean defector, subject of escape bestseller, changes his story

 "To those who have supported me, trusted me and believed in me all this time, I am so very grateful and at the same time so very sorry to each and every single one of you," Shin said.

-He also said he may end his campaign to shut down prison camps in North Korea, which was instrumental in bringing a U.N. resolution urging the referral of the country to an international criminal tribunal.
+He also said he may end his campaign to shut down prison camps in North Korea, which had been instrumental in bringing a U.N. resolution urging the referral of the country to an international tribunal.

-But Michael Kirby, an Australian judge who headed a U.N. commission of inquiry that documented what it said were crimes against humanity committed by Pyongyang, said the findings of the year-long investigation stood.

-"Our concern focuses on 70 years of grave human rights violations.
-The COI (commission of inquiry) had hundreds of witnesses, many online, so they can be judged by the whole world," Kirby told Reuters in a email reply from Sydney.
+Harden, whose book "shines through" with integrity, according to a fellow journalist's comment on its cover, said he had been in contact with Shin.

-On his website, Harden said he had contacted Shin, "pressing him to detail the changes and explain why he had misled me".
-Harden added that he had given the information to the Washington Post, for which he originally wrote about Shin in 2008.
+"I contacted Shin, pressing him to detail the changes and explain why he had misled me," Harden wrote on his website, adding he had given the information to the Washington Post, for which he originally wrote a story about Shin in 2008.

 Neither Harden nor Shin gave details about the changes.

-Shin had said in the book that he was tortured at age 13 after a failed attempt to flee Camp 14, where he was born into captivity.
-He finally escaped in 2005, climbing over the body of a fellow inmate who died on an electrified fence during their planned escape.
+Shin had said in the book he was tortured when he was 13 after a failed attempt to flee Camp 14 where he was born in until a dramatic escape in 2005, when he climbed over the body of a fellow inmate who died on an electrified fence.

-According to the Washington Post, Shin told Harden that he had been moved from Camp 14 to a different camp, Camp 18, and it was there that he betrayed his mother and brother.
+According to the Washington Post, Shin told Harden that he was moved from Camp 14 to a different prison camp, Camp 18, and it was there that he betrayed his mother and brother.